Julius Schwartz: Career

 Schwartz oversaw the introduction of the Elongated Man in The Flash #112 (May 1960) by writer John Broome and artist Carmine Infantino.

 In 1964, Schwartz was made responsible for reviving the faded Batman titles.
 Under his editorial instructions, Broome and Infantino jettisoned the sillier aspects that had crept into the series such as Ace the Bathound and Bat-Mite and gave the character a "New Look" that premiered in Detective Comics #327 (May 1964).
 During the rise in popularity of the Batman comics thanks to the Batman TV Series, William Dozier (producer of the show), pitched an initial concept for a female hero and Schwartz, Gardner Fox, and Carmine Infantino introduced Barbara Gordon as a new version of Batgirl in a story titled "The Million Dollar Debut of Batgirl!" in Detective Comics #359 (January 1967).

 He helped writer Dennis O'Neil and artist Neal Adams come to prominence at DC Comics.
 The duo, under the direction of Schwartz, would revitalize the Batman with a series of stories reestablishing the character's dark, brooding nature.
 Schwartz edited Detective Comics until issue #481 (Dec.
 1978/Jan.
 1979) and Batman until issue #309 (March 1979).

 From 1971 to 1986 Schwartz was the editor of the Superman titles, helping to modernize the settings of the books and move them away from "gimmick" stories to stories with more of a character-driven nature.
 This included an attempt to scale back Superman's powers while removing kryptonite as an overused plot device.
 This proved short-lived, with Schwartz bowing to pressure to restore both elements in the titles.
 Schwartz oversaw the launch of DC Comics Presents in 1978 and edited it throughout its 97 issue run.

 As an editor, Schwartz was heavily involved in the writing of the stories published in his magazines.
 He worked out the plot with the writer in story conferences.
 The writer would then break down the plot into a panel-by-panel continuity, and write the dialogue and captions.
 Schwartz would in turn polish the script, sometimes rewriting extensively.

+Schwartz would often add science fiction names and pseudonyms in stories he edited, such as "Paul French", a reference to Isaac Asimov.